Robert Hall (journalist)

 Robert Hall is a special correspondent for the BBC.

 As well as being a correspondent, since 2009 he is an occasional relief presenter of the BBC News Channel, mainly covering the weekend shifts.
 He had previously worked at ITN and Yorkshire Television as a reporter on the evening news programme Calendar.
 He started his career as a reporter and presenter at Channel Television in Guernsey, Channel Islands in 1977.

-Education

-Hall was educated at the independent Radley College and the University of Leeds.

-Personal life

-Hall is married to Mary Green.